assaabloy-ppi/salt-channel-js/readme.md

 Getting Telemetry Information
 -----------------------------

-The getTelemetry method returns an object with information about number of bytes sent and received, and the start, end and total time for the handshake execution.
+The getTelemetry method returns an object with information about number of bytes sent and received, and the time for the handshake execution from before creating and sending M1 until after sending M4.

 	let telemetry = sc.getTelemetry()

 	console.log(telemetry.bytes.sent)
 	console.log(telemetry.bytes.received)
-	console.log(telemetry.handshake.start)
-	console.log(telemetry.handshake.end)
-	console.log(telemetry.handshake.total)
+	console.log(telemetry.handshake)